-Latin American and Latina/o Studies (LALS) (continued)

-Courses to meet the requirements for a Minor concentration in Latin American and Latina/o Studies (LALS) are normally taken from the following list (or, updated).
+Latin American and Latina/o Studies (LALS) (continued) economic, philosophical, artistic, ecological, and other related study.
+This track has no language requirement, although such study is encouraged.
+Required Courses: Courses to meet the requirements for a Minor concentration in Latin American and Latina/o Studies (LALS) are normally taken from the following list (or, updated).
 The LALS director may authorize an appropriate substitute course, such as a Tutorial or Special Topics course, among others.

-- ENG 241 Introduction to Latinx Literature, 3 cr. - ENG 441 Studies in Literature, 3 cr. - HIS 215 Diversity of Latin American Religious History, 3 cr. - HIS 230 Early and Colonial Latin American History, 3 cr. - HIS 231 Modern Latin American History, 3 cr. - PSC 336 Latin American Politics, 3 cr. - PSC 416 Race and Politics in the Americas, 3 cr. - PSC 456 Model Organization of American States, 3 cr. - PSC 370 Special Topics, 3 cr. - SOC 454 Immigration, 3 cr. - SOC 355 Comparative Race and Inequality, 3 cr. - SPN 212 Hispanic Civilizations, 3 cr. - SPN 310 Spanish Phonetics, 3 cr. - SPN 321 Survey of Spanish-American Literature, 3 cr. - SPN 322 Survey of Spanish-American Literature 3 cr. - SPN 370 Special Topics, 3 cr. - SPN 401 Spanish Literature of the Golden Age: The Renaissance, 3cr. - SPN 402 Spanish Literature of the Golden Age: 17th Century Spain - on The Stage, 3 cr. - SPN 406 Contemporary Spanish Prose, 3 cr. - SPN 407 Twentieth-Century Spanish Drama, 3 cr. - SPN 408 Contemporary Spanish- American Novel, 3 cr. - SPN 417 Spanish-American Literature, 3 cr. - SPN 418 Spanish-American Novel, 3 cr. - SPN 450 Internship in Hispanic Studies, 3 cr. - SPN 490 Independent Study, 3 cr. - Also, other courses with significant minor-related material
+ENG 241 - Introduction to Latinx Literature, 3 cr.
+ENG 441 - Studies in Literature, 3 cr.
+HIS 215 - Diversity of Latin American Religious History, 3 cr.
+HIS 230 - Early and Colonial Latin American History, 3 cr.
+HIS 231 - Modern Latin American History, 3 cr.
+PSC 336 - Latin American Politics, 3 cr.
+PSC 416 - Race and Politics in the Americas, 3 cr.
+PSC 416 - Race and Politics in the Americas, 3 cr.
+PSC 456 - Model Organization of American States, 3 cr.
+SOC 454 - Immigration, 3 cr.
+SOC 455 - Comparative Race and Inequality, 3 cr.
+SPN 212 - Hispanic Civilizations, 3 cr.
+SPN 310 - Spacial Topics, 3 cr.
+SPN 321 - Survey of Spanish-American Literature, 3 cr.
+SPN 321 - Survey of Spanish-American Literature 3 cr.
+SPN 322 - Survey of Spanish-American Literature 3 cr.
+SPN 401 - Spanish Literature of the Golden Age: The Renaissance, 3cr.
+SPN 402 - Spanish Literature of the Golden Age: 17th Century Spain on The Stage, 3 cr.
+SPN 408 - Contemporary Spanish Prose, 3 cr.
+SPN 408 - Contemporary Spanish Prama, 3 cr.
+SPN 408 - Contemporary Spanish Drama, 3 cr.
+SPN 408 - Contemporary Spanish Drama, 3 cr.
+SPN 418 - Spanish-American Literature, 3 cr.
+SPN 408 - Contemporary Spanish Drama, 3 cr.
+SPN 409 - Independent Study, 3 cr.
+SPN 400 - Independent Study, 3 cr.
+SPN 490 - Independent Study, 3 cr.
+Also, other courses with significant minor-related material Marketing Only available to students in the Schools of Arts and Sciences and School of Education and Social Work.
+Business majors are not eligible for the marketing minor.
+The marketing minor consists of six courses.
+These include two foundational courses that introduce students to core marketing concepts, one communication-focused course from a menu of three electives, and three additional electives to build a set of six courses to complete the minor